TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-28-how-to-go-dependency-injection-first-in-symfony-console.md

 [7 years ago it was total nightmare to use Controllers as services](http://richardmiller.co.uk/2011/04/15/symfony2-controller-as-service/).
 Luckily, Symfony evolved a lot in this matter and using Symfony 4.0 packages in brand new application is much more simpler than it was in Symfony 2.8 or even 3.2.
 The very same evolutoin allowed to enter Dependency Injection to Symfony Console-based PHP Cli App.

-## Commadns as Services
+### Commands as Services

 I already wrote about [why is this important](/blog/2018/05/07/why-you-should-combine-symfony-console-and-dependency-injection/#3-symfony-console-meets-symfony-dependencyinjection), today we look on **how to actually do it**.
-To be clear, how to do it without need of bloated FrameworkBundle, that is official but [rather bad-practise solutoin](https://matthiasnoback.nl/2013/10/symfony2-console-commands-as-services-why/).
+To be clear, how to do it without need of bloated FrameworkBundle, that is official but [rather bad-practise solution](https://matthiasnoback.nl/2013/10/symfony2-console-commands-as-services-why/).

 ## 3 Steps to First Command as a Service

+We need 3 elements:

+- `service.yml` file with PSR-4 autodiscovery,
+- classic Kernel
-We need 3 elements: classic Kernel, bin file - entry point to our application and `service.yml` file with PSR-4 autodiscovery.
+- and the bin file - entry point to our application.

+The simplest things first.

 ### 1. `services.yml`

-Simple things first.
-Create `config/services.yml` with classic [PSR-4 autodiscovery/autowire setup](https://github.com/symfony/symfony/pull/21289#issue-101559374):
+Create `config/services.yml` with classic [PSR-4 autodiscovery/autowire setup](https://github.com/symfony/symfony/pull/21289#issue-101559374) and register `Symfony\Component\Console\Application` as well.
+We will use this class later.

 ```yml
 # config/services.yml